Bring Engineering to life with this Egg-Drop classroom activity – it’s easy for teachers and challenging and fun for students.

 Dr. Karen Mooney (The Science Room) - Activities for Engineers Week from Easy to Elaborate!

-Invite an Engineer to your Class
+Invite an Engineer to your School

 Sustainable Engineering – UN Sustainable Development Goals (SDG) Challenge